SAP-samples/abap-partner-reference-application/README.md

 ## Description

-This Partner Reference Application repository provides you with a “golden path” for becoming a SaaS provider of multi-tenant applications.
+Partner Reference Application is a reference application which provides the guidelines to a “golden path” for becoming a SaaS provider of multi-tenant applications.
 It is based on the SAP Business Technology Platform (SAP BTP) ABAP environment and extends SAP S/4HANA Cloud.

 The guidance covers building, running, and integrating scalable applications using ABAP RESTful Application Programming Model (RAP).
 It features a design that let's you to deliver your application as a side-by-side extension for consumers using SAP S/4HANA Cloud.
 This ensures seamless integration and scalability.
 Such side-by-side extensions can also be integrated with other SAP solutions or non-SAP solutions.